Updated: Jul 21

 Since then, I have found that planning for all three meals, if possible, and making the kids get involved with lunch plans really helps.
 Lunch especially because I was getting a lot of “I don’t know what to do for lunch today mom” or “there’s nothing to eat” (as they stare at full pantry of food).
 And I don’t know about you, but am NOT one of those Pinterest moms when it comes to lunch.
 My kids will never find butterfly bags with grapes and carrots or star cut sandwiches.
 But I will also NEVER buy a pre-made lunch either.
 Planning for lunch helps you to have those options they want and saves them from eating junk – for the most part.
 Let’s be real, kids are still kids.

-Hopefully these will help you get a little more organized as well as help you save some money.
+Hopefully this will help you get a little more organized as well as help you save some money.
 But remember… STICK TO THE LIST (for the most part).
 Something on sale that is not on your list (and you don’t regularly buy) is not saving you money, because buying it to buy the “deal”.
 IF you’re buying something you didn’t need, but obviously use all the time, like toilet paper.
 It makes sense to buy it.
 Basically… use common sense. 😉

 Follow these basic guidelines and print your own copies of the menu/grocery list, and you will be on your way to seeing waste go away.

-The Grocery/Menu Lists
+The Grocery/Menu List Printable

 Feedback is always welcome!